• Skip to main content

 Laundry Stripping

 You get the sheets started and then let them soak.
-Don't worry, you won't need to spend all day cleaning your laundry.
+You won't need to spend all day cleaning your laundry.

 • Laundry Detergent (preferably powder)